vivien/i3blocks/i3blocks.1.md

 `BLOCK_INSTANCE`
 :   An optional argument to the script.

+`BLOCK_COLOR`
+:   The color specified in the configuration for the block.

 `BLOCK_BUTTON`
 :   Mouse button (1, 2 or 3) if the block was clicked.